Interstate 70: West Virginia

 The portion of I-70 in West Virginia crosses the Ohio River at Wheeling and runs through the Wheeling Tunnel.
 I-70 has only one throughlane in each direction at the tunnel.
 A major interchange was planned but never completed on the east side of the Wheeling Tunnel.
 Upon merging with I-470, I-70 goes uphill toward Dallas Pike.
 This part of the road is called "Two Mile Hill", which is known locally for the many accidents at the bottom of the hill.
-I-70 has brought major development in Ohio County, the only county the route passes through in West Virginia, in the past few years.
+I-70 has brought major development in Ohio County, the only county the route passes through in West Virginia..
 On the north side of the highway, a former strip mine was developed into a retail area called The Highlands.
 This stretch of I-70 is the shortest that I-70 is in any state, traveling only 15 mi from the Ohio River to the Pennsylvania border.